jejimenez/auxisTest/README.md

 ### Common setup

+The Home Challenge from Auxis repository contains the automation test suite to test the Swagger Petstore Sample API.
+It's developed using cypress.
 Follow the steps to install the Swagger Pet Store locally, and run it in port 8050: https://github.com/swagger-api/swagger-petstore

 Clone the repo.